Arthur-Bottemanne/Advent-of-code-2024/README.md

 # Advent-of-code-2024

+I gave up on my original idea of using a random language per day.
+I wasn't really motivated to do the AoC like this.
+I'll do the rest in rust since I am original :)

+---

 -   First day, php was chosen...
 -   For the second day, C was the chosen one...
 -   Third day is for rust! finally an actual programming language.